judasprabin/auth-manager/README.md

 # auth-manager
-Manages Lumen and Laravel Auth0 integratation in micro services.
+Manages Lumen and Laravel Auth0 integration in microservices using PHP 8.0 version.

 ## Installation
 Via composer